-- PAPERWORK REDUCTION ACT.
-This Circular describes a collection of information.
-An agency may not conduct or sponsor, and a person is not required to respond to, an information collection that does not display a currently valid OMB control number.
-Submission of a LOI is required by Coast Guard regulations at 33 CFR 127.007, for which the relevant OMB control number is 1625-0049.
-Submission of a WSA is required by FERC regulations at 18 CFR 157.21, for which the relevant OMB control numbers are 1902-0060, 1902-0062 and 1902-0128. - CHANGES.
-This Circular will be posted on the web at: www.uscg.mil/hq/g- m/nvic/index00.htm.
-Changes to this Circular will be issued as necessary.
-Questions or suggestions for improvements of this Circular should be submitted in writing to Commandant (CG-5222) at the address listed on the first page.
+- 8. PAPERWORK REDUCTION ACT.
+This NVIC describes a collection of information.
+An agency may not conduct or sponsor, and a person is not required to respond to, an information collection that does not display a currently valid Office of Management and Budget (OMB) control number.
+Submission of a LOI and WSA is required by Coast Guard regulations at 33 CFR 127.007, for which the relevant OMB control number is 1625-0049.
+Submission of a WSA is also required by FERC regulations at 18 CFR 157.21, for which the relevant OMB control numbers are 1902-0060, 1902-0062 and 1902-0128. - 9.
+CHANGES.
+This NVIC will be posted on the web at: www.uscg.mil/hq/g-m/nvic/index00.htm.
+Changes to this NVIC will be issued as necessary.
+Questions or suggestions for improvements of this NVIC should be submitted in writing to: